The Automatic Millionaire, by David Bach

 - Rich enough to retire early: pay myself first more than 20% of my gross income

-For David, the only way to secure a financial future is to buy it: decide not to be financially dependent on government, employer, family…and look for a stress-free life after retirement.
+For David, the only way to secure a financial future is to buy it: decide not to be financially dependent on the government, employer, or family…and look for a stress-free life after retirement.
 To do that, we need to invest the money we saved for our future.

 HOW TO INVEST

 The author believes there is no better way to get rich/financially free than paying ourselves before paying taxes.
 In America – like in several other countries – it is possible to access PRE-TAX retirement/investments accounts.
-If that is not our case, any other investment account will be good enough.
+If that is not the case, any other investment account will be good enough.

 Whether we earn 1 per cent or 10 per cent on such investment accounts largely depends on how we invest.
-First and foremost, it is mandatory to avoid any gambling and invest wisely.
+First and foremost, it is mandatory to avoid gambling and invest wisely.
 The first rule is to diversify: don’t put all the eggs in one basket.
 The author uses this pyramid diagram to graphically guide us on how to allocate our money based on our current age.

-The base of the pyramid rests on the safest investments (cash and bonds).
+The pyramid’s base rests on the safest investments (cash and bonds).
 The rest is structured based on the risk level.
 The mixture of risk categories depends on our age (time horizon).

-The second advice is on where to specifically put our money.
+The second piece of advice is on where to put our money specifically.
 He promotes mutual funds or ETFs using balanced funds, asset allocation funds, or robot advisors.
-In the book he lists several US based companies.
+In the book, he lists several US-based companies.
 It is up to us to select the most appropriate service based in our country or region.

 David also shares a secret that he learned: in order to be an investor that does well in both good times and bad time, managing our money should be boring!
 There will be nothing to brag about a simple diversified investment portfolio during cocktail parties, and that’s ok.